 Bladder infections or infections in any other part of the urinary tract can extend to the kidneys and cause inflammation and pain.
 This pain is an abdominal pain beneath the right-hand side of the abdomen, which can later spread to the back.

-10. Ovarian Cysts
+10. Ovarian cysts

 Cysts are small growths that can be found on the surface or inside an ovary.
 If they are large or rupture, they can cause pain.
-Remember not to ignore any discomfort.
-When faced with any of these symptoms, consult your doctor for appropriate treatment.

-- What other symptoms are you suffering from?
+- The other symptoms you’re suffering from.

-- If the pain is in the area of the ribs, it’ll be necessary to see if you have a cough, a fever, have suffered an injury to that area, if you’re short of breath, or if you have any skin injuries.
+- If the pain is in the area of the ribs, it’ll be necessary to know if you have a cough, a fever, have suffered an injury to that area, if you’re short of breath, or if you have any skin injuries.